speedcubingmadrid/speedcubingmadrid.org/README.md

   - Material management and estimated schedule.
   - Post and tags.
-  - Management of championships to display on home page (SC, WEC, WWC)
+  - Management of championships to display on home page (SC, WEC, WWC).
+  - Automatically synced mailing lists.

 # Dependencies and installation